iapyeh/sshscript/README.rst

 Releases
 ========

 The new experimental release is 2.0.2 (2023/10/6).
-There are lots of changes, but documentation is not available yet.
+There are lots of changes, but documentation is on working.

 The last stable version is 1.1.17.
 (2022/9/22).
 Relase Notes_